 There is no coursework but students will be expected to complete at least 12 core practicals.
 Questions in Paper 3 will assess practical techniques.

-Grade 7/7 in Double Award GCSE, or 7 in GCSE Chemistry.
+Grade 7/7 in Double Award GCSE, or Grade 7 in GCSE Chemistry.
 Grade 7 in both GCSE Mathematics and English Language.

-Head of department: Philip Price
+Head of Department: Philip Price

 Exam board: OCR